lmazure/SimpleLlmTool/README.md

 - `isUser` (boolean): tests if this is a user message (a.k.a user prompt)
 - `isModel` (boolean): tests if this is a model message
 - `convertToJsonString` (string): converts a string to a JSON string (including the double quotes) by escaping the special characters

+Possible finish reasons:
+- `DONE`: the full text has been produced
+- `MAX_TOKENS`: the max number of tokens has been reached

 #### Example 1 - OpenAI
 (see [this document](https://platform.openai.com/docs/api-reference/chat/create?lang=curl))